Are you using Pacemaker device manufactured by Abbott Laboratories (previously St. Jude Medical)? If yes, this article is especially for you.

-“These vulnerabilities, if exploited, could allow an unauthorized user (i.e., someone other than the patient’s physician) to access a patient’s device using commercially available equipment.
+“These vulnerabilities, if exploited, could allow an unauthorized user (i.e., someone other than the patient’s physician) to access a patient’s device using the commercially available equipment.
 This access could be used to modify programming commands to the implanted pacemaker, which could result in patient harm from rapid battery depletion or administration of inappropriate pacing,” the FDA wrote.

 The Pacemakers under discussion were manufactured by Abbott Laboratories (previously St. Jude Medical).
-To receive a firmware update to fix vulnerabilities in their device, patients must visit their doctors and healthcare provider in the United States while 280,000 devices are entitled to receive update outside the United States.
+To receive a firmware update to fix vulnerabilities on their device, patients must visit their doctors and healthcare provider in the United States while 280,000 devices are entitled to receive update outside the United States.

 The list of vulnerable devices include:

 Currently, there are no reports or indications of unauthorized access to any patient’s implanted device.
 Abbott, on the other hand, said it would also update the software embedded in pacemakers to reduce the risk of hacking.